-If no matching configuration file is found, the fault LED light will turn on, and the switch will boot up normally
+If no matching configuration file is found, the fault LED light will turn on, and the switch will boot up normally.

-NOTE MAC.ini is named using the last 6 digits of the switch's MAC address, without spaces.
+Note: MAC.ini is named using the last 6 digits of the switch's MAC address, without spaces.

-5. Auto backup to ABC-02 when configuration changes
+4. Auto backup to ABC-02 when configuration change

-Select the Auto backup to ABC-02 when configuration change checkbox and then click Apply.
+Check mark the Auto backup to ABC-02 when configuration change checkbox and then click Apply.
 This function is disabled by default.

 The ABC-02 is capable of backing up switch configuration files automatically.
 While the ABC-02 is plugged into the switch, enable the Auto backup to ABC-02 when configuration change option, and then click Apply.
-Once this configuration is modified, the switch will back up the current configuration to the /His_ini folder on the ABC-02.
+Once this configuration is modified, the switch will back up the current configuration to the /His\ini folder on the ABC-02.
 The file name will be the system date/time (MMDDHHmm.ini).

-NOTE MM=month, DD=day, HH=hour, mm=minutes, from the system time.
+Note: MM=month, DD=day, HH=hour, mm=minutes, from the system time.